 This dataset features ratings for submitted New Yorker caption contest entries.
 Get some ideas for using this data here.

-There are numerous movie rating datasets available here, including one featuring 25 million ratings, making it a great source for building a recommendation engine.
+Numerous movie rating datasets are available here, including one featuring 25 million ratings, making it a great source for building a recommendation engine.

 This open dataset covers health inspection scores for restaurants in San Francisco.
 One option is to use the data to build a model to predict a restaurant’s repeat health scores.